osquery/foundation/docs/office-hours/20190917_meeting_notes.md

 ### Shipping packs more generally

 There's some discussion about how we ship packs that have dis-recommended queries.
-They're often ineffient.
+They're often inefficient.
 For example, the browser extensions don't use CROSS JOIN.

 Should we ship these at all?
 By shipping them, we endorse them and